blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

   labelmap_path: /openvino-model/coco_91cl_bkgr.txt
 ```

+#### YOLOX

 This detector also supports YOLOX.
-Other YOLO variants are not officially supported/tested.
-Frigate does not come with any yolo models preloaded, so you will need to supply your own models.
+Frigate does not come with any YOLOX models preloaded, so you will need to supply your own models.
 This detector has been verified to work with the [yolox_tiny](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolox-tiny) model from Intel's Open Model Zoo.
 You can follow [these instructions](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/yolox-tiny#download-a-model-and-convert-it-into-openvino-ir-format) to retrieve the OpenVINO-compatible `yolox_tiny` model.
 Make sure that the model input dimensions match the `width` and `height` parameters, and `model_type` is set accordingly.
 See [Full Configuration Reference](/configuration/reference.md) for a list of possible `model_type` options.
 Below is an example of how `yolox_tiny` can be used in Frigate:

 ```yaml
 detectors: